stuart-xyz/rate-my-area/README.md

 A website for submitting photos and reviews of your area, built to demonstrate the use of a modern Scala tech stack: Play Framework 2.6, Macwire compile-time DI, Slick ORM, ScalaTest, React and Webpack.

+Included:
+* Continuous integration and delivery scripts (Docker and CircleCI).
+* Example nginx and supervisor configurations.
+* Database evolution scripts.
+* Lots more example code for whole stack described above.
+* A few pictures of London.

 Database evolutions will automatically set up a fresh Postgres database.
 The application is packaged into a Docker image - just add your own API keys to run in production.
 TLS certificates can be automatically generated and renewed using LetsEncrypt Certbot.

 UI files live in a separate repository at https://github.com/stuart-xyz/rate-my-area-ui.